marcvanzee/eGovernment-GRL/README.md

 # Project Content

 * `Case study description`: A description of the case study eGovernment that we used.
 * `GRL Extension`: A set of OCL rules that can be imported into the jUCMNav Eclipse-based tool.
-The folder also contains installation instructions.
+The folder also contains installation instructions, GRL models and screenshots of these models.